 If you’re looking for the opposite of a downtown honky tonk, head to The Listening Room Café.
 Six days a week, this welcoming venue features song writers and up-and-coming performers entertaining relaxed crowds in its space on 4th Avenue South.

 The aptly-named The Listening Room Café is a great option for hearing works straight from the song writers of both new songs and chart-topping hits.
-They also serve good food and have valet parking for just $3.
+They also serve delicious food, so plan on having dinner during the show.

 Tour and taste at Corsair Distillery

 If craft spirits are your thing, visit Corsair Distillery for an inside look at how their creative products come together.
-One-hour tours and tastings happen at their Merritt Avenue headquarters every Thursday through Sunday, so there are ample opportunities to try their newest creation.
+One-hour tours and tastings happen at their Merritt Avenue headquarters every Thursday through Sunday and at the Marathon Village location every day except Tuesday, so there are ample opportunities to try their newest creation.

 A tour here offers a look at the things most visitors never see—the stills, barrel house, and bottling line—plus the history of Corsair and how its products are made.
 You can sample their absinthe, whiskey, gin, or any of the other spirits at the bar.
 It’s a fun look at one of the most popular craft distilleries in Nashville.